 Even if you primarily work on air-brakes you still should have a decent amount of knowledge about them.
 Expect questions about the proportioning valve and brake balance.
 Also, expect questions about calipers and other normal brake components and their functions.

 Truck brakes are fairly simple as well.
-It is typical for a new guy to most of the brake jobs in a shop.
+It is typical for a new guy to do most of the brake jobs in a shop.
 So if you have done a lot of brake work this test will be a breeze.
 They ask simple and most straightforward questions.

 Hate reading? 📕